hinerm/llm-instructions/copilot/imagej-common.md

 # ImageJ Common - AI Coding Agent Instructions

+> **Related files**: Start with `scijava-foundation.md` for shared SciJava concepts.
+See `imglib2.md` for the underlying image data structures, and `scijava-common.md` for the plugin framework.

 ## Project Overview

 ImageJ Common is the core library for ImageJ2, providing: